K-PaaS/application-platform-guide-eng/install/service/pinpoint.md

 [SERVICE_INSTANCE] : Name of the service instance to create
 ```

-- If there is a service that you want in the Marketplace, create a service instance by applying for a service (Provision).
+- If there is a service that you want in the Marketplace, create a service instance by requesting for a service (Provision).

 > $ cf create-service Pinpoint Pinpoint_standard PS1